grindsa/acme2certifier/docs/ca_handler.md

             cert_bundle - certificate chain in pem format cert_raw - certificate in PEM format """
-            poll_identifier - (updated) callback identifier - will be updated in database for later lookups rejected - indicates of request has been rejected by CA admistrator - in case of a request rejection by CA admistrator, the corresponding order status will be set to "invalid" state
+            poll_identifier - (updated) callback identifier - will be updated in database for later lookups rejected - indicates of request has been rejected by CA admistrator - in case of a request rejection the corresponding order status will be set to "invalid" state

         self.logger.debug('CAhandler.poll()')
         ...